 All RBS students are expected to be in attendance and on time for all regularly scheduled classes, labs, and field trips.
 This is to ensure the quality and community of RBS as a school, and we insist that participants attend all sessions of their courses, unless presented with the most extraordinary of circumstances.
-Practically speaking, this involves a full-time commitment of 6-7:30 PM Sunday, 9 AM-5:30 PM Monday through Thursday, and 9 AM-4:30 PM Friday.
-Please make your travel plans accordingly!
+Practically speaking, this involves a full-time commitment from the required start time to the end time of each day.
+We will share the specifics with you as soon as possible.
+Please make your travel plans accordingly.
+Please note that this is merely a sample schedule.
+More detailed information about course schedules will be provided soon.

-SUNDAY, 6-7:30 pm Opening Reception RBS students will convene for registration and hors d'oeuvres at Printed Matter (231 11th Avenue).
-Once there, all students will receive a copy of the Student's Vade Mecum and a name badge.
+SUNDAY, TIME TBD Opening Reception

+RBS students will convene (location TBD) for registration and hors d'oeuvres.
+Once there, all students will receive a name badge.

 N.B.
-If you plan to attend this event, RSVP by email (rbsprograms@virginia.edu) no later than 14 June.
+If you plan to attend this event, RSVP by email (rbsprograms@virginia.edu) no later than 21 June.

 Late arrival: We strongly suggest attending the Sunday night registration, but if you are unable to make it, please email us (rbsprograms@virginia.edu) and let us know.
-If you do not attend, you will need to register outside the building at 9:45 AM sharp on Monday morning.
+If you do not attend, you will need to register at your course location 10 minutes before the start of class on Monday morning